4security/Select20/README.md

   <br>
 </h1>

-<h4 align="center">The todo app Select20 leverages language recognition to manage tasks more efficently.
+<h4 align="center">The todo app Select20 leverages language recognition to manage tasks more efficiently.
 The distraction-free and blazing fast app supports offline usage and compatibility to CalDav.</h4>

 <p align="center">
   <a href="#why-should-i-use-select20">Key Features</a> •